Rajiv-0920/C-Programming/READme.md

 [Back to Top &uarr;](#content)

-### 12. Write a program to accept a name and basic salary of an employee calculate and display the gross salary Program in C.
+### 12. WAP. to Calculate Gross Salary of an Employee whose dearness allowance is 40% of basic salary and house rent allowance is 20% of basic salary.

 **Gross Salary** = Basic_Salary + HRA + Other_Allowance.